An Ancient Knightly Tale

 Forty years ago, a young merchant had once been attracted to Rowan, because of reputable mention among buyers there.
 Upon arrival, he had begun to deal treacherously with the community, and had stolen some of the town’s people’s trust, as well as their commodities.

 At this point, the citizens rallied to bring him to justice, and he was exacted for his crimes, and then sent away.
 When the day of his liberty came, he left the kingdom never to return, and as he did so, the West bell tower rang once, and then did not ring again on its appointed times, until new equipment was put in, and the gears realigned.

-Now, every five years, on the day before the forth coming fifth year anniversary, the towers’ trustee replaces and installs new essential equipment, realigns the gears and timers, and does a thorough cleaning to ensure that the bells never break down as they did that year, forty years ago.
+Now, every five years, on the day before the forth coming fifth year anniversary, the towers’ trustee replaces and installs new essential equipment, realigns the gears and timers as needed, and does a thorough cleaning to ensure that the bells never break down as they did that year, forty years ago.
 The towers were to be kept ever functional and bright by each succeeding trustee, and the kingdom truly respected the Griffin family line for this stewardship.

 It had originally been assigned to them because of Heroum’s great grandfather, who had fought in the original war against the Shizors, in the great war against them by the kingdoms of Rahue and Rowan.
 His great grandfather was both a brick mason, and a clock maker, and was noted for his original designs.
 It was he, who had also been involved in much of the consultation, for the making of the original plans for the towers.